FrendsPlatform/FrendsTemplates/Templates/CRMs/Zoho CRM/Zoho CRM - Exchange grant token for refresh token/long-description.md

 # Implementation and Usage Notes

-The purpose of this template is to exchange a one-time-use Zoho API grant token for an exchange token with unlimited uses, that can be used in other Zoho templates for API access, by passing it to them as a process variable.
+The purpose of this template is to exchange a single-use Zoho API grant token for a refresh token with unlimited uses, that can be used in other Zoho templates for API access, by passing it to them as a process variable.

+The grant token is a can be created in the Zoho API console, and it is required to generate the actual access and refresh tokens for API access.
+This template makes it convenient to exchange the grant token into the exchange token that can be used by other processes to generate the access tokens for each process run.

+When creating the grant token in the Zoho API console, it should be ensured that the grant token has all scopes required for your use cases.
+For example, if you are reading contacts in one process and inserting products in another, the grant token should at least have the scopes `ZohoCRM.modules.contacts.READ` and `ZohoCRM.modules.products.ALL`.
+Another possibility is to use the universal scope `ZohoCRM.modules.ALL`.

 The process variables include the client ID and secret for Zoho, the region-specific Zoho accounts domain, and the grant token to be used for the exchange.